HDFGroup/hdf5-cffi/README.md

 ## Installation

 There many different ways to install `hdf5-cffi`.
-Here's the maybe least painful way to get you started.
+Here's the maybe least painful way to get started.

 ### Prerequisites